alexisreis/annotation-app/README.md

 # Documentation
 Full documentation for this project is available here : [https://alexis-reis.gitbook.io/annotation-app/](https://alexis-reis.gitbook.io/annotation-app/)

-# Server side
+# Setup
+A flask server is used in order to :
+- send data to MySQL DB
-A flask server is used to send images to the OpenCV library to enhanced them.
+- send images to the OpenCV library to enhanced them

 ### \> Installation
 You need a virtual environment to run Python with the libraries used.
 In development `Python 3.10` was used.